goloobab/code-refactor/README.md

 ## Things I learned
 * Learned to conslidated CSS code.
 * How to link the navigation menu content to sections.
-* How imported the 'alt' attribute is in accessibility standards.
+* How important the 'alt' attribute is in accessibility standards.
 * Learned to add, commit, pull and push code to the git remote repo.
 * The importance of using semantic elements in code.
 * Using the universal CSS selector.